 Topics in this session include: Principles of assessing and communicating risks, measuring “intangibles” like damage to reputation, measuring an expert’s skill at providing “calibrated estimates” of probabilities, using spreadsheet-based simulations, and how to make the case for quantitative methods in your organization.
 The session consists of core topics and optional topics as follows.

 Core Topics – The following topics are included in the standard version of the seminar (the first day of the 2-day event).

 - Introduction to the challenge of measuring cybersecurity risk and how common misconceptions lead to the belief that cybersecurity risk is not measurable.

 - Overview of how the performance of some of the most popular risk assessment methods, like heat maps, have been objectively measured – and how they failed.

 - See how a simple, quantitative model can replace heat maps – even with limited data – in a way that is consistent with actuarial methods.

 - Review the material using a case example for estimating cybersecurity risk.

 - Training in subjective assessment of probabilities in a way that your performance can be measured.

-Optional Topics – Choose any two of these half-day sessions or add a third day to the event to cover all topics.
+Optional Topics – Choose any two of these half-day sessions for the second day of the 2-day event or add a third day to cover all topics.

 - More Advanced Cybersecurity Measurement Topics – Participants will learn additional methods for more advanced cybersecurity measurement topics.
 These include statistical methods for reducing expert inconsistency, and updating models with new empirical data.